Adjustable gastric banding (LAP-BAND®)

 is a safe and effective surgical solution for the treatment of morbid obesity.
 In the United States the LAP-BAND® was approved by the FDA

-in June 2001 and REALIZE™ Band in September 2007.
+in June 2001.
 Gastric banding has been successfully used in Europe and Australia for over 15 years with over 600,000 bands placed worldwide.

 is a restrictive weight loss procedure that involves placing an adjustable silicone band around the upper stomach to create a small pouch that will hold only a small amount of food at any one time.
 Food will progress from the small pouch to the rest of the stomach slowly because of the narrowing created by the band.
 As a result, patients fell full sooner and stay full longer.
 The surgeons at Christiana Institute of Advanced Surgery perform this procedure using minimally invasive techniques.
 This operation is usually an outpatient procedure and patients are typically back to work within several days.